 GitLab frontend authenticate/authorize the user access with browser cookie.
 If the access is forbidden, frontend shows an error message that You don't have access to an agent that deployed to this environment.
 Please contact agent administrator if you are allowed in "user_access" in agent config file.
 See <troubleshooting-doc-link>.

-After the user gained access to the agent, GitLab frontend fetches available API Resource list in the Kubernetes and fetches the resources with the following parameters:
+After the user gained access to the agent, GitLab frontend fetches specific Resource kinds (for example, Deployment, Pod) in the Kubernetes with the following parameters:

 If no resources are found, this is likely that the users have not embedded these lables into their resources.
 In this case, frontend shows an warning message There are no resources found for the environment.
 Do resources have GitLab preserved labels?
 See <troubleshooting-doc-link>.